Skip to content

 turkey noodle soup ingredients

-• Turkey – You will need a fully cooked turkey that is cut up.
+• Turkey – I use fully cooked turkey that is cut up.
 It can be fresh, a few days old, or frozen and thawed.

-• StockChicken stock is best to use in this recipe.
-Other options are vegetable stock, water, or brodo.
+• StockChicken stock is best to use in my recipe.
+Other options are vegetable stock, or simply water.

 • Vegetables – I added hominy and peas outside of onions, celery, carrots, and garlic.
 You can use any leftover vegetables, such as celeriac root, parsnips, potatoes, or turnips.
-Feel free to use a yellow, white, or sweet onion in this soup.
+Feel free to use a yellow, white, or sweet onion in my soup recipe.

 • Cream – You will need heavy whipping cream for this.
 There is no substitute.